An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Dataset and Training Details

 Each scan can be associated with multiple artefacts and can have two possible levels of severity (minor and major).
 All participants were instructed to use a common labelling protocol and the results were merged using a majority voting system.

 To train our system we use a workstation provided with an 8-core CPU (Intel Xeon Bronze 3106 CPU @ 1.70GHz) and an NVIDIA GTX TITAN-X GPU card with 12 GB of memory on the training set from $ADNI\_synt$.
-The validation set is used to find the best configuration for the feature selection block.
-The test set on $ADNI\_synt$ is used to run an ablation study and to compare the proposed approach against the state-of-the-art solutions.
-Finally, the images from the MS clinical trial are used to verify the generalizability of our solution to a new cohort with a different disease diagnosis to the training data.
-This last experiment will provide also a more accurate performance of our system in a real-world scenario and will indicate whether our artefact generators adequately create realistic artefacts.
+To optimize the performance of our pipeline and find the best configuration for the feature selection block, we utilize the validation set.
+We also employ a random grid search technique using the validation set to tune hyperparameters such as the learning rate=1e-4 and batch size=64 for the networks.
+Once we identify the optimal hyperparameters, we apply them to the test set to obtain the final performance metrics for our pipeline.
+In particular, we utilized the $ADNI\_synt$ test set to evaluate the effectiveness of our proposed approach through an ablation study and a comparison with other state-of-the-art solutions.
+Additionally, we validate the generalizability of our solution by testing it on images from the MS clinical trial, which involves a different disease diagnosis than the training data.
+This last experiment helps us evaluate the performance of our system in a real-world scenario and provides more accurate results.
+It also indicates whether our artefact generators create realistic artefacts adequately.

+During our adversarial training, we carefully monitored the convergence of the generator and discriminator.
+Initially, the generator produced low-quality data that the discriminator could easily distinguish from the real data, leading to a high loss for the generator and a low loss for the discriminator.
+However, as the training progressed, we observed a steady decrease in the generator's loss, indicating that it was learning to generate increasingly realistic data.
+Simultaneously, the discriminator's loss slightly increased until it reached a plateau, indicating that the generator was making its task more difficult.
+Although we encountered some minor oscillations in the generator's loss during training, the system convergence after 500 epochs.

 In our experiments, we realized that some of the existing methods used as a comparison approach are not developed for the full classification of artefacts and they are either developed to extract only features (without performing the final classification) or developed to perform only the classification (without the initial feature extraction).
-Therefore to be able to compare our approach against them, we complement these approaches with the missing part (features extraction or classification) taken from our pipeline.
+Therefore to be able to compare our approach against theirs, we complement these approaches with the missing part (features extraction or classification) taken from our pipeline.
 Without this additional step, it would not be possible to analyze some of the existing approaches specifically on the task of artefact detection for brain MRI.